majidpy/SVM/README.md

-A comparison between one-vs-all logistic regression classification and NeuralNetwork with backpropagation method to train a model for MNIST dataset.
-With the Backpropgation an accuracy of >90% is achieved, whicle the one-vs-all method gives >80% accuracy.
+An SVm clasiifier to train a model and predict if a particular message is spam or not.